 London Travel Guide

-Why?
-England's historic capital was the centre of the British Empire for generations, and is imbued with a sense of history; visitors to London often feel that the city is familiar because of all the iconic landmarks and famous buildings!
+England's historic capital was the centre of the British Empire for generations, and is imbued with an incredible sense of history; visitors to London often feel that the city is familiar because of all the iconic landmarks and famous buildings!
 Modern London has moved with the times and in addition to its proud ancient heritage it is a truly cosmopolitan city which continues to host prestigious world events.
 Anyone wishing to understand and explore the origins of Western culture will revel in a holiday in London, where traditional attractions still amaze and astound, but they will also be entertained by all that is new and trendy in London, with the option to visit the restaurants of famous chefs, sample the fashionable and energetic nightlife, and enjoy world-class shopping.